MLB Hall of Fame

 Flick was one of the first players to combine hitting for average with power and speed, helping to shape modern hitting styles.
 Over his 13-year career, he compiled a .313 batting average with 47 home runs and 558 stolen bases.
 He was also a great defensive outfielder, making difficult catches look routine.
 Flick was inducted into the Baseball Hall of Fame in 1963, recognized for his all-around skills and lasting impact on the game’s early years.

-Flick's Awards and Records
+Flick's Awards and Honors

 • AL batting champion (1905)